by Bill McBride on 6/26/2014 12:56:00 PM

 The prime working age labor force grew even quicker than the population in the '70s and '80s due the increase in participation of women.
 In fact, the prime working age labor force was increasing 3%+ per year in the '80s!

-So we when compare economic growth to the '70s, '80, or 90's we have to remember this difference in demographics (the '60s saw solid economic growth as near-prime age groups increased sharply).
+So when we compare economic growth to the '70s, '80, or 90's we have to remember this difference in demographics (the '60s saw solid economic growth as near-prime age groups increased sharply).

 The good news is the prime working age group will start growing again by 2020, and this should boost economic activity.